seekdb Vector with Jina AI

 'Jina AI offers best-in-class embeddings, reranker and prompt optimizer, enabling advanced multimodal AI.',

-'OceanBase is a native distributed relational database that supports HTAP hybrid transaction analysis and processing.
+'seekdb is a native distributed relational database that supports HTAP hybrid transaction analysis and processing.
 It features enterprise-level characteristics such as high availability, transparent scalability, and multi-tenancy, and is compatible with MySQL/Oracle protocols.'

 ]

-data = []
+ids = []

-for text in TEXTS:
+for i, text in enumerate(TEXTS):

 # Generate the embedding for the text via Jina AI API.